tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

     version "3.5.3"
   ```

-  use this format instead of specifying file path in front of cobe block
+  use this format instead of specifying file path in front of cobe block in
-  in italics (_yarn.lock_) where possible.
+  italics (_yarn.lock_) where possible - probably except for logs (there are
+  no comments in logs).

 - insert link or path to the resource followed by blank line inside blockquotes